 Fussy eating habits and autism

-Some children with autism spectrum disorder (ASD) are fussy eaters and will eat only a limited range of food.
+Some autistic children will eat only a limited range of food.

 If your child’s diet is severely limited – for example, they eat only mushy foods – they might not be getting all the nutrients they need.
 It’s a good idea to talk to your GP or a dietitian about supplementing your child’s diet.